lenis2000/colored_interlacing_triangles_enumeration/README.md

 # Enumeration of Colored Interlacing Triangles

 Code for enumerating colored interlacing n-triangles T_N(n).
+See (ARXIV LINK TO BE INSERTED)

 ## Quick Start